 To avoid an appreciable reduction in strength of the composite maximum size of the coarse aggregate should be restricted to 10mm.
 As an aggregate fiber also act and their influence on the properties of fresh concrete is complex and friction between fibers and aggregates controls the orientation and consequently the properties of the composite and distribution of the fibers.

 To avoid balling of fibers, segregation, and in general the difficulty of mixing the materials uniformly, mixing of fiber reinforced concrete needs careful conditions, and increase in the aspect ratio, volume percentage, and size, and quantity of coarse aggregate results in balling tendency and difficulties.
 It is very difficult to mix steel fiber content in excess of 2% by volume and aspect ratio of more than 100.

 The Volume of Fiber:

-On the quantity of fibers that are used, the strength of the composite largely depends on it, and the tensile strength and toughness of the composite increases with the increase in the volume of the fiber.
+On the number of fibers that are used, the strength of the composite largely depends on it, and the tensile strength and toughness of the composites increase with the increase in the volume of the fiber.

 Properties of Fiber Reinforced Concrete: